cake-contrib/Cake.Recipe/docs/input/docs/usage/cleaning-cache.md

 ---
 Order: 25
+Title: Cleaning cache
-Title: How to clean AppVeyor cache
+Description: How to clean the AppVeyor cache with Cake.Recipe
 ---

 This document describes how to clear the AppVeyor build cache using the `Cake.Recipe` script.